Airlines reopen lounges with new perks, more walk-ins from economy - NewsBreak

 Qatar Airways for one, recently launched a less expensive Business Lite fare, where lounge access costs extra.

-American Airlines (AAL.O), which reopened the first of its Flagship Lounges in September to premium classes on long-haul flights, made paid access available for the first time.
+American Airlines, which reopened the first of its Flagship Lounges in September to premium classes on long-haul flights, made paid access available for the first time.

 The airline is especially targeting people traveling for occasions like weddings and reunions, a spokeswoman said.